Tiers & Pricing

 VS Code DAP debugger

-For: Engineering organizations that ship production software.
+For: Engineering organisations that ship production software.

 Everything in Professional, plus:

-Shared preamble and grouping libraries
+Shared preamble & grouping libraries

 Priority support